Newsletter - February 2021

 ADMINISTRATIVE SIDE OF THE OGUNQUIT SEWER DISTRICT

 Hello!
 Here is some brief information on the administrative side of the Ogunquit Sewer District.
-We encourage you to read the entire newsletter so that you may become familiar with our billing system and District policies.
-Please refer to our new and more user friendly website for more detailed information: Here's to our mild winter continuing!
+Please go to our website for more information: ogunquitsewerdistrict.org

 *** IMPORTANT REMINDERS FOR PROPERTY OWNERS! ***